Terovia/Google-Data-Analytics-Course-Case-Study/README.md

 - Google's platform, **BigQuery** for SQL
 - **Tableau Public** (see my profile [here](https://public.tableau.com/app/profile/anthony.montero#!/)) for generation of illustrations (pie charts and bar graphs),
 -  **R Studio Cloud** (R programming language) for the four scatter plots in this section
     - The packages I used were tidyverse and ggpubr

 ## Physical Activity
-First, since we are unable to determine what kind of Fitbit users are, to better understand the what kind of participants submitted their personal data, I want to look at the relationship between daily steps taken to their physical activity.
+First, since we are unable to determine what kind of Fitbit users are, to better understand what kind of participants submitted their personal data, I want to look at the relationship between daily steps taken to their physical activity.
 [This article discusses the different types of physical activity one can gain from the amount of steps taken daily.](https://www.medicinenet.com/how_many_steps_a_day_is_considered_active/article.htm)

 ![Sheet 1 (1)](https://user-images.githubusercontent.com/90084874/169169023-88ffcbca-b61f-42e8-9535-481b2caec13c.png)